mikesperber/oop-2024/script.md

 Mike: They're not part of the domain vocabulary, they are *properties* of things in your domain vocabulary.
-I'm using them to learn about the domain.
-Also, they are useful when writing code:
+I'm using math to learn about the domain.

+Henning: Hold your horses, now it's 4:40 pm on a Friday after a long conference.
+I think we want come from the code to a more abstract level.
+What now?

+Mike: We can try to distill what we just did into a couple of fundamentals.

+Slides (UL vs. Abstraction)

+## Optional

+Also, they are useful
+when writing code:

 ```haskell